aelvan/RESS-Toolbox-EE/README.md

 **size:** The maximum base size to be returned.
 **subtract:** Size to be subtracted from the maximum size (think margins).
 **retina:** Wether to take into account if the device has a high-dpi screen (yes/no).
+**steps:** The minimum step between image sizes.
+If this is set to 0 (default), a new image will be generated for each single screensize that visits your page.
+By setting this to for instance 200, sizes will be rounded up tp the nearest 200px step.

 So, the example above would return...